LeviOdom/CipherCalculator/README.md

 A functioning simple calculator which translates numbers to a letter
 cipher for coding employee prices or item cost for retail situations.

+Originally named inrochdale-calculator, referencing the cipher for
+the number to letter code.

 Copyright &copy; 2020 Levi Odom using GPLv2 only

 This program is free software; you can redistribute it and/or modify